IslandViewPTA/islandview-pta-site/content/news/2020-1-newsletter.md

 ## THANK YOU to our members...

-## Tasty Dec Staff Treats!
+## Tasty Staff Treats!

+Check out the assembly line of deliciousness...

+{{< fig src="StaffTreats.jpeg" class="max-w-xs" align="left" >}}

 Heartfelt gratitude for all those that contributed edibles for the Staff Treat boxes distributed before Winter Break.
 So many wonderful goodies were enjoyed by each and every staff member, thanks to YOUR generosity!

-{{< fig src="StaffTreats.jpeg" class="max-w-xs" align="left" >}}

-Check out the assembly line of deliciousness...

 ## Island View PTA wins Award